 Criteria: Quality of fellowship candidate, originality of proposed research, relevance of research to advancing understanding and critical analysis solar geoengineering.

-Dates: The last round of applications were due on January 10, 2018.
-The fellowships will begin in the fall of 2018.
+Dates: The applications are due on January 18, 2019.
+The fellowships will begin in the fall of 2019.
 Fellowship awards are for one to two years with possibility of renewal.

 - Timeline: The candidate's desired start date and duration of the fellowship;

 - Research Proposal: A brief research proposal (1-2 pages) that includes key question(s), scope, method(s), and timeline;

 - CV and Cover Letter: CV and a 1 page cover letter describing the candidate's motivation for applying to this particular program, and experience working on solar geoengineering (if any);

 - Faculty Support: The name of at least one Harvard faculty member with whom the candidate would like to collaborate, and a brief letter of support by the faculty member(s).
 This letter (suggested length one page, maximum length two pages) should explain: (i) why the proposed research is significant to advancing knowledge in the field, (ii) why this particular candidate is well qualified to advance the proposed research, and (iii) the level of commitment that the faculty member will have to the research and the candidate.
 Please read more below.

 Finding a faculty host:

-Potential candidates were advised to start early to identify and establish a relationship with a Harvard faculty member to host his or her research.
+Potential candidates are advised to start early to identify and establish a relationship with a Harvard faculty member to host his or her research.
 The host is a mentor to the fellow and provides office space and basic administrative support.
 In agreeing to be a host, the faculty member is making a significant commitment.